Moments of Reverence

 50. Remembering Visit to Madina

 His poetry has the quality of imagination through which the reader also feels the same atmosphere.
-Read his poem:“The Year of the Elephant”
+Read his poem: “The year of Elephant”

 The struggling sun, though it did try